mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 ## Practical Questions:
-- A sophisticated statistical description of Phylogenetic relationships between cultures.
+- A sophisticated statistical description of Phylogenetic relationships between cultures...Addresses vertical transmission.
-- What can be said about the geography underlying the Phylogeny?
+- What can be said about the **geography** underlying the Phylogeny?
 - How did the cultures on the tree come to be where they are?
 - _Which related cultures have been in close proximity, and for how long?
 Who learned what from whom?_

 ---
 # The Age-Area Hypothesis (AAH)
-- Sapir (1916) - **the root of the Phylogenetic tree is the most likely geographical point of origin.**
+- Sapir (1916) - **the point of origin of the tree is the location of the most divergent culture/language .**
 - Also: maximum divergence, maximum variety, maximum differentiation...
 - Recursive application - migratory routes
 - When coupled with a Phylogeny - we now have a details of time _and_ place.
-- Used to resolve historical debates, but also could be important in creating new theories
+- Used to resolve historical debates, but also could be important in creating new theories.

 ---
 # Old applications and continuing debates